 addition to piano, she also plays violin and Guzheng (Chinese

 zither).
-She was a marketing captain on the Chantilly High School’s
+She is a marketing captain on the Chantilly High School’s

-FIRST Robotics Team 612, each Sunday, Jennifer volunteered as a
+FIRST Robotics Team 612.
+Each Sunday, Jennifer volunteers as a

-do not usually speak Chinese at home.
-She took Music and Computer
+graders who do not usually speak Chinese at home.
+She takes Music

-Technology at Fairfax Academy and was co-composer of the soundtrack
+and Computer Technology at Fairfax Academy and was co-composer of